Medicare Telehealth Psychiatry: Impacts of the 2025 Waivers

 Broader Systemic Issues in Psychiatry

 Potential changes with Medicare telehealth waivers 2025 encourage a proactive stance against issues like in-person service demands, uncompensated care, and staffing needs, fostering innovation in telepsychiatry programs.
+It is essential to document any exceptions to in-person requirements in the patient’s medical record to ensure regulatory compliance and justify the exception.
 In mental health, where workforce needs are met at only 28% capacity, this could drive solutions to economic burdens exceeding $290 billion annually from untreated disorders, promoting equity for rural and vulnerable populations through reduced emergency visits and better health outcomes.

 Ongoing Legislative Efforts for Medicare Telehealth Waivers 2025: Building Momentum for Positive Change

 With the deadline approaching, bipartisan support is growing in Congress to extend and enhance these flexibilities, opening doors for sustained innovation.
 Over 350 organizations, including the American Hospital Association (AHA), American Medical Association (AMA), and American Physical Therapy Association (APTA), are advocating for robust extensions.
+Legislative action is crucial to ensure continued access to the telehealth visit for Medicare beneficiaries, making these services more accessible and permanent.
 The Center for Telehealth and e-Health Law (CTeL) is actively engaged, emphasizing congressional action for permanent extensions and equipping stakeholders with resources for the evolving landscape.
 Other groups, such as the American Occupational Therapy Association (AOTA), are championing short-term wins while advancing comprehensive reforms.
+Occupational therapists, along with other provider types, are actively involved in advocacy efforts to maintain their ability to bill Medicare for telehealth services, as current policy changes may impact their eligibility after October 1, 2025.
+These telehealth policy changes have significant implications not only for healthcare but also for the broader field of human services, affecting access to mental health and social support for vulnerable populations.

 Key Bills and Actions for Medicare Telehealth Waivers 2025

 Preserving Telehealth, Hospital and Ambulance Access Act (H.R.
 8261): Introduced by Reps.
-David Schweikert (R-Ariz.) and Mike Thompson (D-Calif.), this bipartisan bill would extend flexibilities through 2026, including geographic exemptions, home-based services, audio-only options, and a moratorium on in-person requirements for mental health.
+David Schweikert (R-Ariz.) and Mike Thompson (D-Calif.), this bipartisan bill would extend flexibilities through 2026, including geographic exemptions, home-based services, audio-only options, and a moratorium on the in person requirement for mental health telehealth services.
 It unanimously passed the House Ways and Means Committee in May 2024 and includes a five-year extension for HaH waivers.

 Telehealth Modernization Act of 2024 (H.R.
 7623): Passed by the House Energy and Commerce Committee, this bill was amended to align with H.R.
 8261 for a two-year extension, focusing on similar flexibilities.